KabbAmine/vFinder.vim/README.md

 ![Badge version](https://img.shields.io/badge/version-0.0.1-blue.svg?style=flat-square "Badge for version")
 ![License version](https://img.shields.io/badge/license-mit-blue.svg?style=flat-square "Badge for license")

-A Unite-like non async finder for vim.
+A versatile finder for vim.

 ![Demo of vFinder](.img/vfinder_demo.gif "Demo of vFinder")

+**N.B:**

+The plugin:
-**N.B:** The plugin is very experimental and may change a lot.
+- Is experimental and may change a lot.
+- Is not windows compatible yet.
+- Is non asynchronous (But may be in the future).
+- Projects with <= 20000 files work as expected.
+- Use some features from last vim versions so it may not work on old ones.

 # Usage